Remember when no one knew what Pinterest was?

-[Some background info/history: Pinterest is amazing for wedding inspiration and ideas, but it has also been “killing” originality in weddings.
+[Some background info/history: Pinterest and Instagram have been amazing for wedding inspiration and ideas, but they have also been “killing” originality in weddings.
 You see, with weddings, “trends” would usually make their rounds over the span of 2 to 3 years, but now thanks to Pinterest, these “trends” are perpetuated even longer than this, thus becoming old news.
 I blame the algorithm of Pinterest, showing you pins that have more interaction- which are also, coincidentally, the oldest!
-So sure, there are tons of GREAT ideas and inspiration for weddings on Pinterest, but those same ideas and inspiration are being seen by just about every bride who is on Pinterest.
+So sure, there are tons of GREAT ideas and inspiration for weddings on Pinterest, but those same ideas and inspiration are being seen by just about every bride and groom who is on Pinterest.
 With Instagram, it’s not quite as bad, but the one thing that I see there is that there is a lot of the same happening.]

-I asked some of the members of Every Last Vendor for their tips on using Pinterest, and how to not end up with a “Pinterest Wedding”, and they had some GREAT insight…
+I asked some of our members of The V List for their tips on using Pinterest, and how to not end up with a “Pinterest Wedding”, and they had some GREAT insight…

 “My two most effective ways to utilize Pinterest: 1) for figuring out what YOU are drawn towards naturally for both color palette and overall aesthetic.
 2) Pinterest can be a great tool for finding solutions for a specific item (i.e., napkin fold options, print material verbiage).
 Beyond that- I always advise my brides to stay off Pinterest once we decide on their design board!” – Laura of Ashton Events